Christopher Yang

 Yang earned his bachelor’s degree in Political Science with high distinction from the University of California, Berkeley and was elected Phi Beta Kappa in 2000, and received his law degree from Georgetown University Law Center in 2003.

 Yang has been a devoted practitioner of the martial art of kendo for over 35 years and holds a 7th degree black belt.
-Yang was a member of the U.S. National Kendo Team for 18 years, has placed second twice (2006 and 2009) and placed third three times (2003, 2012, 2015) at the World Kendo Team Championships, and is the former U.S. National Men’s Kendo Champion (2005).
+Yang is currently the coach of the U.S. Men’s National Kendo Team and was previously a member of the U.S. National Kendo Team for 18 years, when he placed second twice (2006 and 2009) and third three times (2003, 2012, 2015) at the World Kendo Team Championships, and is the former U.S. National Men’s Kendo Champion (2005).

 Related Images